Free Exercise of Religion

 Safeguarding the right of free exercise of religion and individual conscience is of vital importance to the ACLU’s mission.

-ACLU Defense of Religious Practice and Expression (2011 feature): The ACLU vigorously defends the rights of all Americans to practice their religion.
+ACLU Defense of Religious Practice and Expression: The ACLU vigorously defends the rights of all Americans to practice their religion.
 But because the ACLU is often better known for its work preventing the government from promoting and funding selected religious activities, it is sometimes wrongly assumed that the ACLU does not zealously defend the rights of all religious believers to practice their faith.
 The actions described below – over half of which were brought on behalf of self-identified Christians, with the remaining cases defending the rights of a wide range of minority faiths – reveal just how mistaken such assumptions are.
-(The list below includes examples from the past decade only.)

 ACLU and NYCLU Statement On Controversy Over New York City Islamic Center (2010 feature): Religious freedom is one of America's most fundamental liberties, and a central principle upon which our nation was founded.
 For hundreds of years, even in the face of opposition, religious pluralism and tolerance have sustained and helped to define our nation.
 Still today, we must continue to boldly oppose religious discrimination rooted in cultural stereotyping, and resist those who seek to trade away our most precious values for political advantage.